 Request: The applicant is seeking Architectural Review and approval and a Certificate of Appropriateness to demolish an existing home and replace with a new home.

+During the hearing, the Board requested that the Applicant agree to the hearing being continued to permit ARB to request and consider an independent report concerning the proposed demolition from a structural engineer as permitted by Bexley City Code.
+The Applicant requested that the ARB vote on the application as presented.

-MOTION #1: The following motion to designate the existing structure as historically and architecturally significant considering Bexley City Code Section 1223.05 (d) (1),(2), (3), (4) and (5) was made by Mr. Scott and seconded by Mr. Hall.
+MOTION #1: The following motion to designate the existing structure as historically or architecturally significant considering Bexley City Code Section 1223.05 (d) (1),(2), (3), (4) and (5) was made by Mr. Scott and seconded by Mr. Hall.

-The findings and decisions of the Board for application number ARB- 24-9 for the property located at 236 N Columbia as stated by Kathy Rose: That the Architectural Review Board designates the existing structure as historically and architecturally significant and determined the following criteria from Bexley City Code Section 1223.05 (d) have been met:
+The findings and decisions of the Board for application number ARB- 24-9 for the property located at 236 N Columbia as stated by Kathy Rose: That the Architectural Review Board determines the existing structure is historically and architecturally significant and finds the following criteria from Bexley City Code Section 1223.05 (d) criteria to determine preservation significance have been met:

-Criteria (2): The building is a unique midcentury modern home
+Criteria (2): The building is a unique midcentury modern home.

-Criteria (4): The architect, Noverre Musson, was a contributing and significant local designer and that the home was commissioned and occupied by the Lazarus family, a prominent and long time Bexley family.
+Criteria (4): The architect, Noverre Musson, was a contributing and significant local designer and the home was commissioned and occupied by the Lazarus family, a prominent and longtime Bexley family.

 The applicant, John Behal, agreed to the findings of fact.